nextcloud/docker/README.md

 ```

 As long as you have not modified any of the provided config files in `/var/www/html/config` (other than `config.php`) or only added new ones with names that do not conflict with the image specific ones, copying the new ones into place should be safe (but check the source path `/usr/src/nextcloud/config` for any newly named config files to avoid new overlaps just in case).

-Not keeping these files up-to-date when this warning appears may cause certain auto configuration environment variables to be ignored or the image to not work as documented or expected.

 ## Auto configuration via hook folders